MozillaReality/area-demo-service-task/README.md

 ```
 To serve these, you will need to ensure that your apache config also loads the "headers" module.
 For Apache2, check the config file (`/etc/apache2/httpd.conf` or similar) has the option `LoadModule headers_module libexec/apache2/mod_headers.so` uncommented and enabled.

-## Extensions and what contributions we'd encourage:
+## Extensions and contributions welcomed:

 ### Dynamic loading of users & service tasks